-Start following the 10-20 social media influencers on your top social media platform.
+Start following the 10-20 social media influencers on your top platform.

-As you start monitoring influencers in your niche consistently, you’ll notice that some of them will launch a new course, an event, or an upcoming book.
+As you monitor influencers in your niche consistently, you’ll notice that some will launch a new course, an event, or an upcoming book.

 When these types of events occur, you should offer them value.

-Here’s a breakdown on how to do just that value to their latest launch by:
+Here’s a breakdown of how to do just that value to their latest launch by:

 - Offer to feature them in your podcast or blog for their upcoming book.

-- Using your blog to offer a review on the course they recently launched.
+- Use your blog to offer a review on the course they recently launched.